Egorka1988/TMS-diploma/README.md

 # TMS-diploma
 It's a project of famous game- SeaBattle.<br>
-First, visitor has to signup, then he comes to the login page. <br>
+First, visitor has to signup <br>
-Then he sees other players, who is currently online. <br>
-Authentificated user chooses an opponent and size of game-field.
-When pressing submit-button, user create the game. <br>
+Then he sees available for  join games.
+User can choose existing or create his own game<br>
-Then he should set up his ships by clicking on the cells of game-field.<br>
+Then he should choose size, name of the game (if that is new game) and set up his ships by clicking on the cells of game-field.<br>
-Finally, the authentificated opponent should choose the first user from playerlist and also create the game.
-Then he sets his ships up and the battle begins.
+Finally, user-creator gets to active-game page, where he wait for somebody join his game.
+When it happened, the state message will say when it's time to shoot.
 # List ToDo for trying at localhost:

-Linux system is recommended.
+Linux system is recommended.I use 16.04 version

 1. Download python https://www.python.org/downloads/.
 This project is started using Python 3.6
 2. Setup pip. https://pip.pypa.io/en/stable/installing/